ignitesol/webview-communicator/README.md

 #####1.
 Java
 A Java object that wants to expose itself to Javascript needs to implement 'MessageReciever' interface.
 The interface defines `receiveCallFromJS` method.
-Whenever a Java object is called from Javascript, `receiveCallFromJS` is invoked with two arguments, the name of the method called from Javascript and the arguments passed to the method packed in a `JSONArray`.
+Whenever a Java object is called from Javascript, `receiveCallFromJS` is invoked with three arguments, the name of the method called from Javascript, callBackId required for Javascript after the completion of required execution, and the arguments passed to the method packed in a `JSONArray`.

 The object can then be registered to recieve Javascript messages using the `registerObject` method of WebViewCommunicator.